aperkaz/onboarding/README.md

 Every time a test fails screenshot is done and saved in /tmp/errorShots.

 ##### Known issues
-- Tests are run too soon using `docker-compose up -d` so they will fail as onboarding is not running yet
 - When some tests fail it usually ends with hundreds of messages from notification service what causes onbaording to dramatically slow down and need to be restarted.
 - Docker log merges stdout with stderr what makes it hard to read when tests fail